2023 Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in Illinois

 Read full report on Liberal Arts / Sciences & Humanities at John Wood Community College

-With a ranking of #10, Lake Land College did quite well on this year’s best value schools for liberal arts / sciences and humanities students working on their undergraduate certificate.
-Lake Land College is a small public school located in the distant town of Mattoon.
+Lake Land College ranked #10 on this year’s Best Value Liberal Arts & Humanities Undergraduate Certificate Schools in Illinois list.
+Lake Land College is a small public school located in the town of Mattoon.

 The average tuition and fees for an in-state undergraduate at Lake Land College are $8,104 a year.

-Explore all the Best Value Liberal Arts / Sciences & Humanities Schools in the Great Lakes Area or other specific states within that region.
+Explore all the Best Value Liberal Arts / Sciences & Humanities Colleges in the Great Lakes Area or other specific states within that region.

 More Liberal Arts / Sciences & Humanities Rankings in Illinois